 Secret Lives of Mormon Wives: The swinging scandal that led to TV stardom

-The wives are back with more drama than ever as season three of the hit Hulu series, The Secret Lives of Mormon Wives, is set to be released Thursday.
+The wives are back with more drama than ever as season three of the hit Hulu series, The Secret Lives of Mormon Wives, is back.

 In 2022, Mormon mom influencer Taylor Frankie Paul announced to her 3.5 million TikTok followers that she was getting divorced after “soft swinging” with her friend group.

-Three years later, the drama has snowballed into a must-watch reality TV show that unseated The Kardashians’ 2024 viewership and landed Paul, 31, the lead role in ABC’s upcoming season of The Bachelorette, and two of her castmates competing on the current season of Dancing With the Stars.
+Three years later, the drama has snowballed into a must-watch reality TV show that unseated The Kardashians’ 2024 viewership, landed Paul the lead role in ABC’s upcoming season of The Bachelorette, and sent two other castmates to compete on the current season of Dancing With the Stars.

-Ahead of the November 13 season three premiere ofThe Secret Lives of Mormon Wives, here’s everything you need to know about the Utah scandal that launched a cultural phenomenon.
+As the third season gets underway ofThe Secret Lives of Mormon Wives, here’s everything you need to know about the Utah scandal that launched a cultural phenomenon.

 What is MomTok?